Select Page

 4. Topography of Terror

-The Topography of Terror is an outdoor and indoor museum documenting the history of Nazi Germany and the post-war division of Berlin.
-While not solely dedicated to the Berlin Wall, it provides valuable context and information about the wall’s construction and its impact on the city.
+The Topography of Terror is an open air and indoor museum showing the history of the Third Reich and division of Berlin.
+This isn’t strictly about the Berlin Wall but it does give some good background and information on the construction of the wall and its effects on Berlin.

 5. Mauerpark

-Mauerpark, located in Prenzlauer Berg, was once part of the “death strip” that separated East and West Berlin.
-Today, it has been transformed into a vibrant park with a lively flea market on Sundays.
-While the original wall is no longer standing here, you can explore the park and visit the nearby Berlin Wall Memorial.
+Namely today’s popular Mauerpark located in Prenzlauer Berg was the part of the “death strip”, dividing East and West Berlin.
+Today, it became an actual park with a rather active flea market on Sundays.
+Of course here You cannot see it anymore, however there is a park devoted to the wall and the nearby Berlin Wall Memorial.

 7. Other Remnants

-• Plan your visit early in the day to avoid crowds and have more time to explore.
+Visit early in the day in order to prepare yourself for large crowds and less time to discover.

 Where to See the Berlin Wall